 This is the 7th article in a series for helping you eat optimally healthy and make smart wellness choices for your whole family.
-In this article we will address how the emotional and mental behaviour of kids may be affected by the quality of their diet.
+In this article, we will address how the emotional and mental behavior of kids may be affected by the quality of their diet.

 Here are links to the past 6 articles in the series if you missed them:

 The idea for this article came from the March 2013 issue of Maclean’s magazine that showed a screaming child and beside her the caption: Is she a brat or is she sick?
 The article went on to say that the medical community will, as of May 2013, be labeling what is considered ordinary childhood behavior (such as tantrums) as a mental illness.
 In this particular case, a child that exhibits persistent irritability and frequent outbursts (3 or more times a week) can be labeled as having ‘disruptive mood dysregulation disorder’.
 This diagnosis will now be an official condition found in what is considered the psychiatrist’s bible, the DSM, or Diagnostic and Statistical Manual of Mental Disorders.
 I probably don’t have to extrapolate what this means for the potential of medicating children for such diagnoses.

 This leads me to wonder if the behavioral issues we see in children have some, if not a lot, to do with the lack of proper nutrition for growing brains.
 As I stated in past articles of this series, we are a society that is overfed but sadly undernourished.
 Add to this the mixed messages in the media (especially commercials) or the incredible array of parenting books about what is best for a baby or the ‘right’ diet for growing children, and no wonder parents are confused.
 Saddled often with misinformation, or simply not knowing, it is always easiest to fall back on familiarity or convenience at the expense of feeding our children consciously and healthfully.